Friday, 29 May 2020

 This film makes you understand why musical artists like Swans and Nick Cave & The Bad Seeds integrate performative aspects and language from evangelical fire & brimstone sermons into their acts because it has such power and passion.
 It's deliciously intoxicating.
 I mean Bad Seeds concerts have now actually become spiritual events and I fucking love it.

 The film-makers here I think accidentally caught on celluloid the exhilarating momentum these charlatans for Jesus can summon.
-If they didn't intercut it with snippets of Mike Papantonio's moderate Christian and politically secular radio show this may well have been seen as a very dangerous film that easily could have been misconstrued as an evangelical propaganda film.
+If they didn't intercut it with snippets of Mike Papantonio's moderate Christian and politically secular radio show this may well have been seen as a film that easily could have been misconstrued as an evangelical propaganda film.
 I'm guessing the film-makers didn't want to inflame Christians into becoming soldiers for God.
 I reckon they probably wanted the opposite of this scenario to occur.

 Sister Street Fighter (1974)